 The Augustiner brewery has been in operation since 1328 and is Munich’s oldest independent brewery!
 Their most popular brew is Helles, a pale lager.
 We opted for the Edelstoff, described as sweeter, stronger, and more “sparkly” then Helles.
 It was a nice, inoffensive easy sipper.
 Palatable, but not completely memorable, either.

-This was where our guide taught us about the Reinheitsgebot, also known as the German Beer Purity Law, dating from 1516.
+This was where our guide taught us about the Reinheitsgebot, or the German Beer Purity Law, dating from 1516.
 This was a set of regulations restricting the ingredients of German beer to only three: water, barley and hops.
-Yeast was only added as the fourth ingredient later, once people realized its importance in the role of fermentation.
+Yeast only became the fourth ingredient later, once people realized its importance in the role of fermentation.
 The rule was partly put into effect to prevent price competition with bakers for wheat and rye.

 We only had time for one beer at Augustiner am Dom, though.
 For our next stop, we had to catch the subway!
 Even underground, it was clear that beer is an important part of life in Munich:

-Where were we headed, you may wonder?
+You may wonder where we were all headed?
 Our guide took us to the Paulaner Brauhaus:

 Paulaner has been brewing beer since 1634; or at least the earliest documented evidence of the Paulaner Brewery dates to 1634, so it may be even older.
 The brewery began with the Munich monastery Neudeck ob der Au.
 It was quite common for monks to brew beer or make wine.
-Any beer that the monks didn’t need for themselves was given to the poor or sold in the monastery taverns.
-When the monastery was dissolved in 1799, the brewery was briefly leased to the state.
+Any beer that the monks didn’t need for themselves, they gave to the poor or sold in the monastery taverns.
+When the monastery dissolved in 1799, the brewery was briefly leased to the state.